- Aktive Kultur Reisen

 After Breakfast leave for Arugam Bay.
 Relax at the east coast in Arugam Bay/ Panama.

 Breakfast at the Hotel.
-Afterwards be transferred to the airport in time for your onward flight home or continue your beach stays.
+Afterward, be transferred to the airport in time for your onward flight home or continue your beach stays.

-- Accommodation in a double room with half board
+- All mentioned accommodations with half board in a double room

 - Entrance fees and activities: